sisl/ExpFamilyPCA.jl/paper.md

 B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.
 $$

-When $F$ is chosen to be the convex conjugate of the log-partition of an exponential family distribution, minimizing the induced Bregman divergence is the same as maximizing the corresponding log-likelihood [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).
-Since the Gaussian distribution is in the exponential family, this means that Bregman divergences generalize the PCA objective (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/)).
+When $F$ is chosen to be the convex conjugate of the log-partition of an exponential family distribution, minimizing the Bregman divergence is the same as maximizing the corresponding log-likelihood [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).
+Since the Gaussian distribution is in the exponential family, this means that Bregman divergences generalize the PCA objective.

 ## Exponential Family Principal Component Analysis

-EPCA extends PCA by replacing its geometric objective with a probabilistic one that minimizes a generalized Bregman divergence:
+EPCA extends traditional PCA to handle data from any exponential family distribution by generalizing the objective function using Bregman divergences.
+Instead of minimizing the Frobenius norm (which assumes Gaussian data), EPCA minimizes the Bregman divergence between the data and its low-rank approximation under a link function $g$.
+The EPCA optimization problem is then formulated:

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}
 & & B_F(X \| g(\Theta)) + \epsilon B_F(\mu_0 \| g(\Theta)) \\
 & \text{subject to}
-& & \mathrm{rank}\left(\Theta\right) = k.
+& & \mathrm{rank}\left(\Theta\right) = k
 \end{aligned}$$

-Here
+where

 * $g(\theta)$ is the **link function** and the derivative of $G$,
 * $G(\theta)$ is an arbitrary convex, differentiable function (usually the **log-parition** of an exponential family distribution),